 For the tables below, concentrators are reported based on the definitions of concentrators described above; however, the methodology differs.
 For secondary, concentrators are measured as a cohort with exiting seniors reported as CTE concentrators.
 For postsecondary, concentrators are not treated as a cohort.
-Instead, the numbers are a reflection of the postsecondary students meeting the definition of a concentrator and being actively enrolled in a CTE postsecondary program during the reporting year.
+Instead, the numbers reflect the postsecondary students meeting the definition of a concentrator and being actively enrolled in a CTE postsecondary program during the reporting year.